 Many families and individuals purchase term life insurance with a specific coverage goal.
 There are many factors to consider when determining how long you should purchase this type of protection.
 We suggest reviewing a few common examples when considering term insurance.

 If you just bought a new home with a 30-year mortgage, you just assumed a 30-year financial commitment and a 30-year term policy is a logical choice.
-In its purest form, life insurance is income replacement.
-In the case of a 30-year policy, you might be buying the policy to replace the income needed to pay the mortgage if you pass early.
-The death benefit pays your beneficiary who may still have financial responsibilities, like the mortgage or maybe young children.
-In many households, two incomes are required to pay the bills and maintain a standard of living.
+In its purest form, life insurance is an income replacement.
+In the case of a 30-year policy, you might buy the policy to replace the income needed to pay the mortgage if you pass early.
+The death benefit pays your beneficiary, who may still have financial responsibilities, like the mortgage or young children.
+In many households, they require two incomes to pay the bills and maintain a standard of living.
 The loss of one income can be devastating financially, possibly forcing the loss of the home or other financial hardships.

 When choosing a term for your term life insurance policy, you’ll want to consider the length of your financial commitments and who is dependent upon you financially.
 A spouse, for example, may have enough in savings or income to survive if you pay off the house and the kids are grown.
 However, a younger family may struggle if the household loses one income.

 Children are another common reason to purchase life insurance.
 If the primary goal of the policy is to provide for children, a twenty-year term policy might be an acceptable choice, depending on the age of the children.
 In other cases, you can purchase term policies to cover short-term financial commitments, such as a car loan or a 5-year business loan.